jpower432/trestle-demo-fork/markdown/system-security-plans/acme_fedramp_demo_ssp/sc/sc-6.md

 ## Control Statement

-The information system protects the availability of resources by allocating [organization-defined resources] by [priority; quota; [organization-defined security safeguards]].
+The information system protects the availability of resources by allocating [organization-defined resources] by [Selection (one or more): priority; quota; [organization-defined security safeguards]].

 ## Control Objective